Klara in the Sea

 Cargo Pacific Vista shown on AIS going around Black Duck as we sail at less than 2 knots after breaking the fanbelt.

-Eventually Riley managed to get a new fanbelt on and align the alternator a little better, and soon the engine was up and running again, and again we were on track for arrival the next evening.
+Eventually, Riley managed to get a new fanbelt on and align the alternator a little better.
+And soon, the engine was up and running again, and again, we were on track for arrival the next evening.

 Today our progress was, well, progress at least.